OSU-CS362-F16/362Exercises/templates/project/README.md

 ### Project Report Part II

 Implement the improvements described above.
-Submit your code and write a test report as a text or PDF file called `REPORT.(pdf/md)`.
-Describing your experiences.
+Submit your code and write a test report as a text or PDF file called `REPORT.(pdf/md)` describing your experiences.
 Guidelines:

 * Your code must include a `README.md` file describing how to run your code and tests